 Use Reusable Dishcloths

 Using a reusable dishcloth made from a sustainable fabric that can be composted is your best bet for being green with your dishwashing.
-You can make these dishcloths yourself or purchase them from a place like Etsy.
+You can make these dishcloths yourself or purchase them.

 Use a Plant-Based Dish Brush

 You can also buy a plant-based dish brush, and some come with replaceable heads.
 They are often compostable and made in a sustainable way.
 If you take care of them, they can last a long time.

 Don’t Let the Tap Run to Rinse Dishes

 If you let the tap run to rinse the dishes, you’ll waste a considerable amount of water.
 It’s better to fill a basin or second sink with clean water to rinse the dishes before they go into the draining tray.

 The tips outlined above are some of the things you can do to have eco-friendly dishwashing accessories and practices.
 Next, we’ll look at the dish soap.

 Some commercial dish liquids and soaps have harmful chemicals such as phosphates, sodium lauryl sulfate, diethanolamine, and fragrances.